kliment-dukovski/kliment-dukovski.github.io/_posts/2026-09-04-how-to-use-solana.md

 4. **Use a strong password** and enable biometrics, auto-lock, and any other security features the wallet offers.
 5. **Copy your public address and label it clearly.** You’ll need to paste it when sending funds from an exchange to your wallet.

 Every wallet has a public address.
-This is the address you use to receive funds, similar to an IBAN (International Bank Account Number) or a bank account number in traditional banking.
+This is the address you use to receive funds, similar to a bank account number in traditional banking.

 A seed phrase, also known as a recovery phrase, gives you access to your wallet.
 It’s similar to your traditional bank account password and 2FA token.
 Keep your seed phrase safe and never share it with anyone.
 If you lose your computer or phone, or need to reinstall your wallet app, you’ll need to enter your seed phrase to unlock your wallet.